lyli888/Level-1-VBA/README.md

-Create a VBA script that will read the Excel sheets tracking multi-year stock prices & output the following information:
+Create a VBA script that will read the Excel sheets tracking real-life multi-year stock prices & output the following information:

   * The ticker symbol.